The other day I was walking with my two little girls to a playground.

 The end of the matter

-There are many rules and exhortations in the New Testament, but Jesus summarized them all in just eight words:
+There are many exhortations in the New Testament, but Jesus summarized them all in eight words – the Law of Christ:

 My command is this: Love each other as I have loved you.
 (Joh 15:12)